 Ghost/Bhut Jolokia - A perennial, super hot red pepper from India.
 While it is certainly a challenge to eat one of these peppers out of hand, we recommend using them with food – the flavor is truly amazing and hot sauces made with ghost peppers have people coming back for more even as they have tears in their eyes.

 Fatalii – Small, elongated peppers ripen to a bright yellow color and have a wonderful citrus flavor.
-A bit hotter than the Habanero on good sized, productive plants.
+A bit hotter than the Habanero on very big, productive plants.
 This pepper has a very dedicated following among salsa-makers.

-Trinidad Scorpion – the scorpion was the world’s hottest pepper until recently when the Carolina Reaper usurped the title.
-It still will give you a respectable scorching and is fearsome to behold.
+Trinidad Scorpion – Pods ripen to red with the distinctive scorpion tail.
+One of the hottest peppers in the world, it will give you a respectable scorching and is fearsome to behold.

 Carolina Reaper – Currently the Guinness Book of World Records champion of Hotness!
 Similar in appearance to the Scorpion pepper and really, truly, what can we say?